emmacadavra/learn-hiragana/README.md

 #### **Choice of Game**

 The main section of the website contains the two game choices - hiragana and katakana.
-Originally, these sections were to be called “Learn Hiragana/Katakana!”, however the decision was made to change the wording to “Hiragana/Katakana Test!” due to the Japanese equivalent being much simpler, as the Japanese word for “test” is テスト - literally “te-su-to”, a loan word from English.
+Originally, these sections were to be called "Learn Hiragana/Katakana!", however the decision was made to change the wording to "Hiragana/Katakana Test!" due to the Japanese equivalent being much simpler, as the Japanese word for "test" is テスト - literally "te-su-to", a loan word from English.

 The colours for the game sections are inverted, to make them visually distinct from one another whilst also remaining eye-catching and fitting with the overall colour scheme.